lajosdeme/foundry-template/README.md

 ## Features
 ### Testing Helpers:
-Includes a `Helper.sol` contract with common testing utilities such as creating users with inital balances and quickly forking blockchains at specific block numbers, selecting and switching between different forks.
+Includes a `Helper.sol` contract with common testing utilities such as creating users with initial balances and quickly forking blockchains at specific block numbers, selecting and switching between different forks.

 ### Contract Creation Script:
 Includes a bash script that is useful for creating new smart contracts.
-It automatically sets up boilerplate for the contract (such as SPDX identifier, pragma version), and creates a `<contract_name>.t.sol` file in the `/test` folder and a `Deploy<contract_name>.s.sol` file in the `/script` folder.
+It automatically sets up boilerplate for the contract (such as SPDX identifier, and pragma version), and creates a `<contract_name>.t.sol` file in the `/test` folder and a `Deploy<contract_name>.s.sol` file in the `/script` folder.

 You can create your contracts this way:
 ```bash